haskellfoundation/HaskellSchool/en/lessons/basics/collections.md

 ### Limitations of Tuples

-The main limitation with tuples in haskell is that each different length of tuple is a distinct data type.
+The main limitation with tuples in Haskell is that each different length of tuple is a distinct data type.
 That means there is no general function to add an additional element to any tuple.
 Rather these kinds of functions need to be defined ad hoc.